vanjs-org/van/addons/van_dml/example/README.md

       font-family: helvetica;
     }`)
 ```
+Dynamic CSS can be used to create responsive pages with ease.
+Just use JS to select, which CSS should be applied.

 ### Auto-append with `begin()` and `end`
 begin opens any DOM element for writing.
 Elements created between `begin()` and `end()` will be automatic appended as a child to the object selecte with `begin(el)`